csalzano/power-boost-for-gravity-forms/readme.txt

 8. Screenshot of the form editor.
 An arrow points to an HTML field's content containing merge tags of fields from previous pages.

 == Changelog ==

+= 3.0.1 =
+* [Fixed] Fixes a bug when loading a form JSON file on the Local JSON tab.
+Now explicity casts a form ID as an integer.
+* [Changed] Changes tested up to version number to 6.1.1

 = 3.0.0 =
 * [Changed] Stops minimizing form JSON files saved by the Local JSON feature